 (g) Any condition or circumstance that the board deems relevant.

-16. "Jurisdiction" means, for the purposes of examination, certification or limited reciprocity privilege, the fifty states of the United States, the District of Columbia, the United States Virgin Islands, Guam, the Commonwealth of the northern Mariana Islands or the Commonwealth of Puerto Rico.
+18. "Jurisdiction" means, for the purposes of examination, certification, firm registration or limited reciprocity privilege, the fifty states of the United States, the District of Columbia, the United States Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands or the Commonwealth of Puerto Rico.

-24. "Registrant" means any certified public accountant, public accountant or firm that is registered with the board.
+24. "Registrant" means any certified public accountant or firm that is registered with the board.

 25. "Related courses" means: